 Trip Duration

 Longer family holidays cost more to insure.
-School holiday trips of 2-3 weeks are the most common family trip length.
-Extended trips (summer holidays, gap year travel) will cost proportionally more.
+School holiday trips of two to three weeks are the most common family trip length from Australia.
+Extended trips during summer holidays will cost proportionally more.

 ๐Ÿ”๏ธ